-I'm a Queenslander at the ANU working on constitutional law and human rights law.
+I'm a Queenslander at the ANU Law School researching and writing on constitutional law and human rights law.
+I'm interested in the legal questions that define our democracy, and the interface between law, politics, and government.

-I regularly write and speak in the media on a variety of public law issues, and have done consultant and pro bono research on related issues in the UK, India, and elsewhere, for a number of NGOs.
-I'm a Fellow of the Centre for Policy Development and a Research Associate of the TJ Ryan Foundation.
+I regularly write and speak in the media and in the general community on a variety of public law issues, and have done consultant and pro bono research on related issues for a number of NGOs.

-- Junior Research Fellow in Law, Lincoln College, University of Oxford (2011-13)
+- Lincoln College, University of Oxford: Junior Research Fellow in Law (2011-13)

 Significant research publications